 Video version of this article:

-How is the ACT English Section Structured?
+Structure of the Enhanced ACT English Section

-Common ACT English mistake #1: thinking the subject is in a prepositional phrase
+Top ACT English mistake #1: thinking the subject is in a prepositional phrase

 That part’s easy.
 The hard part is correctly identifying the subject of a given sentence…so that you can know what you’re matching the verb conjugation to!